mariciucioan/archive-cracker/README.md

  - [x] Connect the GUI app to the scripts and make it functional.
  - [ ] ~~Make a portable version of the GUI app.~~ <- built application is too big to even care about that.
+ - [ ] For the GUI app make the password cracking run in different thread so the GUI app won't get 'not responding'.
+ - [ ] Check if the archive has a password.

 ## RO